visualitypl/docker-workshop/exercises.md

         TCP/IP connections on port 5432?
 ```

 The problem is that Docker run containers isolated from host network, so without binding container ports to the host we cannot connect to them.
-More:.
-To solve this, stop previous container and run new one with binding port.
+To solve this, stop and remove previous container and run new one with binding port.

 > More about network binding [https://docs.docker.com/engine/userguide/networking/default\_network/binding/](#)
+>
 > More about exposing ports [https://docs.docker.com/engine/reference/run/\#expose-incoming-ports](https://docs.docker.com/engine/reference/run/#expose-incoming-ports)

 ```
 docker stop f3b98375a644 # stop container using container id